Ebb and flow hydroponics: Drawbacks

-Since the plant(s) is being fed several times a day, lower ppm nutrients (600–800) are sufficient.
-Pushing with higher ppms can cause the plant to burn up from the inside, especially when significant water evaporation/usage causes the remaining nutrient concentration to increase beyond 1500 ppms.

-Choosing a medium like lava rock is ideal for flood and drain in that it drains quickly, and due to its rough texture, it traps small amounts of oxygen and nutrients which keeps the root zone moist between feedings.
-Also, because it drains quickly, the number of feedings can be increased to roughly every 45–60 minutes during lights on, producing explosive growth.
-Should the grower opt for this method, the nutrient ppm should be kept below 800, better still 600.

 Poor drainage, or incomplete drainage, may cause a condition wherein dense roots are exposed to stagnant water which is trapped by the root mass.
 Root rot and fungal growth are the most common result of stagnant water.
 Some E&F systems are not as immune to root rot as a well-designed system would be.
 In tables where plants are larger than optimal for the system, this can create the need for modifications such as screens or beds of medium-sized gravel to prevent standing water.
 Tilting the tray is one way to achieve better drain characteristics.
 In bucket E&F this problem can be dealt with in a similar manner, ensuring good drainage through using medium of adequate size and ensuring that drainage of the container between flood cycles is complete.

 Hydrogen peroxide is also added to nutrient solutions when there is suspicion that the anaerobic pythium root rot mold has begun to proliferate on the roots' surfaces.
 The oxygen liberated from the hydrogen peroxide is destructive to single-celled organisms and is administered in dosages which vary with the concentration of the peroxide.
 Typically several tablespoons or more of 3.5% peroxide solution per gallon of water are used.
 The temporary rise in the oxygen level is only minimally damaging to roots, while eradicating the water-borne mold can significantly increase yield or even save a crop's viability.